sarahrose26/wdandcomputerprinciplesfall18/02_sept9_day2/day2.md

 * Do the [Clean Up the Fridge](https://github.com/sarahrose26/command-line-refrigerator-lab) lab for command line practice

 * Read Chapter 4: Creating a Simple Web Page

+* Begin Assignment #1, due in one week on Sept 17.
+Log into NYU Classes for all of the details on Assignment #1: Unix and Basic Web Page.